Grace and Race

-We are a group within Redeemer who seek to embrace the Gospel call to redeemed relationships across ethnic/racial barriers.
-We do so by providing events and spaces for prayer, conversation, and the sharing of cultural goods across racial/ethnic lines.
+Grace & Race existed as a group within Redeemer who sought to embrace the Gospel call to redeem relationships across ethnic/racial barriers by providing events and spaces for prayer, conversation, and the sharing of cultural goods across racial/ethnic lines.

 — adapted from the PCA Pastoral Letter on Race, 2004

 —Defy Ventures provides opportunities for entrepreneurship, leadership, and career development to men and women with criminal histories.